 "Everyone has a "set point" for happiness, just as they do for weight." - Martin Seligman

-But I'm afraid I have bad news.
-Your child will never be perfect.
+I'm afraid I have bad news.
 Your life will never be perfect.
 You will never be perfect.
-None of us will ever
+Your child will never be perfect.
+And while we're working on

 But I have good news, too.